 Having said that, if you do manage to sleep in your waist trainer, chances are that you will see results faster.
 That sounds great, but sleeping with it through the night doesn’t sound very comfortable.

 The straight answer is, no. But that is not the only answer, because modern-day waist trainers are available in a lot of fabrics and materials and it becomes pertinent for you that you buy one that fits you like a second skin.
-If you need help with that, you can visit here and read all about which ones to buy and which ones will be suitable for your body type.

 Remember that you want one which is tight enough that you can close the third hook while wearing it.
 Just remember that there should be no visible bulges around your waist and the trainer closes around your midsection properly.